ibm-cloud-docs/account/iam-condition-properties.md

 #### Example
 {: #example-values}

 The following table includes values for each of the fields for a dynamic rule or a trusted profile condition.
-In this example, users who are identified as managers within the federated IdP are mapped to an {{site.data.keyword.Bluemix_notm}} access group or trusted profile that has specific access set for only managers.
+In this example, users who are identified as managers within the federated IdP are mapped to an {{site.data.keyword.cloud_notm}} access group or trusted profile that has specific access set for only managers.

 | Field                           | Value                           |
 |---------------------------------|---------------------------------|